impagina/grav-plugin-git-publishing/README.md

-# Git Book Plugin
+# Git Publishing Plugin

 This README is incomplete.
 The plugin is in its early conceptual stage.

-_Git Book_ is a [Grav CMS](http://github.com/getgrav/grav) Plugin for rendering books stored in Git repositores.
+_Git Publishing_ is a [Grav CMS](http://github.com/getgrav/grav) Plugin for rendering books and manuals stored in Git repositores.

 We will probably need to change the name of this plugin, because of <https://gitbook.com>